nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Query plans and database structure

-The query plan can answer the questions whether we need additional indexes, or whether we perform expensive filtering (ex. using sequential scans).
+The query plan can answer the questions whether we need additional indexes, or whether we perform expensive filtering (i.e. using sequential scans).

 Each query plan should be run against substantional size of data set.
-For example if you look for issues with specific condition, you should consider validating the query against small number (a few hundred) and big number (100_000) of issues.
+For example if you look for issues with specific conditions, you should consider validating the query against a small number (a few hundred) and a big number (100_000) of issues.
 See how the query will behave if the result will be a few and a few thousand.